Skip to Content

 Source: GoodRx

 There has been much debate and scrutiny around prices that drug manufacturers set, and that is an important consideration.
-But there are also several other forces that can have a huge impact on determining a patient’s actual cost, including intermediary costs, insurance coverage, and regulations.
-Together, these elements reveal where barriers emerge, where support is needed, and where targeted interventions can reduce financial strain and help keep treatments within reach.
+But there are also several other forces that can have a huge impact on determining a patient’s actual cost, including insurance coverage, and regulations.
+Transparency around these elements reveals where barriers emerge, where support is needed, and where targeted interventions can reduce financial strain and help keep treatments within reach.

 Key drivers of affordability